Biomass is living or recently dead biological matter that can be used for fuel or industrial production.

 When automobile technology evolved to overcome the need for ethanol as a clean air additive – or oxygenate – the Congress mandated its use to supplement gasoline initially in 2005, and the amount required by law to be mixed into fuel has gotten larger as time has progressed.

 Ethanol is blended in the United States with gasoline to produce such fuels such as E85 (85 percent ethanol, 15 percent gasoline) and E10 (ten percent ethanol and 90 percent gasoline – “gasohol”).
 All automobiles are capable of using E10, and increasingly, automakers are offering E85 vehicles that can use this fuel interchangeably with other gasoline, albeit with reduced mileage per gallon of fuel.
 The U.S. Environmental Protection Agency wants to up the percentage blended with gasoline from 10 percent to 15 percent for use in automobiles of 2001 vintage and later models.
-Some automobile manufacturers and small engine producers are against the increase citing damage to engines.
+Automobile manufacturers and small engine producers are against the increase citing damage to engines.

 Corn vs. Sugarcane: Economics and Unintended Consequences